No Through Road (web series): Critical Response

 The Ghost in My Machine lauded No Through Road as "tak[ing] the phrase "hopelessly lost" to a whole new level", with Refinery29 complimenting the series' use of screams, recommending it to be watched to "keep you up at night" with a blanket (to scream into).
 While recognising the series' "quarter of a shoestring" budget and "deeply bizarre" premise, Film School Rejects nonetheless praised No Through Road as "deliver[ing] some very nice chills", noting the use of a slow burn while complimenting the acting of the films "British teens [as] feel[ing] far less annoying than American ones", concluding to sum up the first installment as "a spooky little film that feels a bit like a campfire tale".

-Ranking the series as the 15th of the "16 Best Horror Shows on YouTube" in 2015, The Richest noted Marble Hornets as having taken "clear influence" from No Through Road, praising its inspiration taken from The Blair Witch Project.
 Bustle described the "weird-o" series as "a masterful example of excellent storytelling done on a tiny budget, exemplifying the fact that you don't need a ton of money to make a really freaky movie", with "the first video [standing] alone quite well" and instilling a feeling of "never want[ing] to drive home at night again".

 Ranking the series as the best English Web Series existing as of 2018, Medium lauded the "shocking ending of the first episode" and its "unsettled" feeling, overall describing No Through Road as "a pretty cool and interesting web series that seamlessly weaves into a found footage film".